 - increased likelihood and occurrence of infections

-There may also be a reduction in public hair, and the vagina may become narrower and less elastic.
+There may also be a reduction in pubic hair, and the vagina may become narrower and less elastic.

 The most common cause of atrophic vaginitis is the decrease in estrogen after menopause.
 It can also occur after childbirth, and it can happen when anti-estrogen drugs are used to treat other conditions.